Open menu

 How can you tell if your real store suffers from underpowered hardware?
 Install default Magento with sample data and measure how well it performs.
 If the sample store runs poorly, then this is your bottleneck.
 Right here.

-If you suspect that sample data does not reflect the current load on your store, generate more categories and products using this guide.
-Create as many new products and categories as you need to come as close as possible to the real-life setup of your store.
+If you suspect that sample data doesn't reflect the current load on your store, generate more categories and products .
+Create as many new product pages and categories as you need to come as close as possible to the real-life setup of your store.

-Depending on your exact needs, there are two solutions you can implement:
+Depending on your exact needs, there are two solutions you can implement in Magento to speed up Add to Cart:

 • fix your server configuration if the hardware is powerful enough already.

-If you want to use something more capable, take a look at MGT Developer Toolbar.
-It’s a great alternative to the default tool and 100% worth a quick look.
+If you want to use something more capable, take a look at .
+It's a great alternative to the default tool and 100% worth a quick look.

-Profiling works well if the bottleneck is in a specific database table, third-party extension, a few rogue scripts, or pieces of content.
-Working with the load table you can sort by time to see which items have the biggest values in the fields Time and Cnt.
+Profiling works well if the bottleneck is in a database table, third-party extension, a few rogue scripts, or pieces of content.
+Working with the load table, you can sort the results by time to see which items have the biggest values in the fields Time and Cnt.

-If you see that the store works fine and the problem is inside one of the extensions, switch them off on test setup and then turn on one by one to find those that slow your Magento Cart the most.
-Profiling works best for this type of analysis where you can rule out one item at a time and then move on to the next.
+If you see that the store works fine and the problem is inside one of the extensions, switch them off on the test setup and then turn them on one by one to find those that slow your Magento 2 Cart the most.
+Profiling works best for this type of analysis, where you can rule out one item at a time and then move on to the next.

-Here we’ve listed a few tips on how to make the Cart lighter without sacrificing too much.
+Here we've listed a few tips on how to make the shopping cart lighter without sacrificing too much.

 2. Speed Up Inventory Management

-To understand why Magento Add to Cart button can be very slow you need to know what happens when the user clicks this button.
-Adding to Cart anything means Magento first has to check if the item is still available.
-This check is important to resolve possible conflicts when 2 or more users want to buy the same product with limited inventory.
+To understand why the Add to Cart button can be very slow, you need to know what happens when the user clicks this button.
+Adding to Cart means Magento first has to check if the item is still available.
+This check is important to resolve possible conflicts when two or more users want to buy the same product with limited inventory.

-Okay, since now we understand the mechanism of the delay we can do something about it.
-Two solutions:
+Okay, since now we understand the mechanism of the delay, we can do something about it.
+Two ways:

 • speed up the database to shorten inventory lookup time,

-• disable inventory management to boost Add to Cart performance (not a good idea unless your store sells thousands of identical items).
+• disable inventory management to boost Add to Cart performance (not a good idea unless your business sells thousands of identical items).

 3. Disable the Carriers You Don’t Use